Exhibition “Visual Epistolary Diaries” at JW Marriott Marquis Miami

 Activity: Group exhibition

-Artists: Adeline Rapon, Nathyfa Michel, Nadia Huggins, Meredith Andrew, and ABWilson
+Artists: Adeline Rapon, Nathyfa Michel, Nadia Huggins, Meredith Andrews, and ABWilson

 Curators: Éline Gourgues and Vanessa Selk